Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 Peacebuilding and peace preservation

-• Support local civil society, youth, and communities to produce and disseminate positive media content as an alternative to divisive and extremist media content.
+• Support local civil society, youth, and communities to produce and disseminate positive media content as an alternative to divisive and violent extremist media content.

 • Adapt and embed the methodology to counter harmful male-gendered traits, including misogyny and emotional repression, and other drivers of violent extremism at the psychosocial level into appropriate local institutions.